Henokgeta12/CollabLearn/README.md

-# Collaborative-Study
+CollabLearn: Collaborative Study Platform
 Welcome to CollabLearn, a web application designed to facilitate collaborative learning among students.
 This platform enables users to create or join study groups, communicate in real-time, and share resources like notes and files.
 Our goal is to help students stay organized, collaborate effectively, and make learning more engaging.

 Note: This project is currently in its Minimum Viable Product (MVP) stage.
 An MVP is a version of a product with just enough features to be usable by early customers who can then provide feedback for future development.

+Table of Contents
 Features
+Tech Stack
+Installation
+Usage
+Contributing
+License
+Contact
+Features
 User Registration and Authentication: Secure sign-up and login processes to protect user data.
+Email Change and Password Reset: Users can update their email addresses and reset their passwords securely.
 Study Group Management: Create, join, and manage study groups tailored to specific subjects or projects.
 Real-Time Messaging: Engage in instant communication within study groups to facilitate seamless collaboration.
 Resource Sharing: Upload and manage group resources, including notes, files, and links.